-Ш Online Survey.
-A survey of 19 questions including open-ended and multiple-choice questions, ascertaining demographic information, priorities and concerns, preferences for housing types and alternative approaches, and ideas and contributions, as a way to gauge the community's general posture and invite their collaboration in the development of the HAP.
-We received 165 responses.
-Open House: A community open house inviting all citizens to come and share their ideas and concerns.
-The meeting included nine attendees representing a diverse range of household types.
-Walking Tour with Photographs: A tour of neighborhoods and discussion of proposed regulator changes, including new allowances for infill.
-The tour included nine attendees, also representing a diverse range of household types.
-Joint City Council and Planning Commission Work shop: Presentation by the consultant of current status of the work and recommended next steps, followed by discussion of priorities, areas of support, areas of concern, and direction for further work.
-The public was also invited to make comments.
-Advertising Display ads in the White Salmon Enterprise and Columbia Gorge News.
-Media Outreach: Announcements on the City's social media sites, and via eblasts.
-Radio interview on the local AM/FM station.
-Joint City Council and Planning Commission Workshop (TBD): A meeting to present and discuss the preliminary draft Housing Action Plan as well as Housing Needs Assessment, and make preliminary decisions regarding specific actions and follow-ups. П Public Hearing and Adoption.
-Testimony from the public followed by adoption of the final plan.
-June 22, 2023 Page Two Stakeholder groups that have been contacted and invited to participate: ☐ Affordable / Work Force Housing Advocates ☐ Builders / Land Use Developers ☐ Downtown Business Association □ Employers ☐ Local Media Outlets □ Non-Profit Groups ☐ Planning Commission Members ☐ Retirees / Senior Citizens ☐ School District / Teachers / Education Support Staff Worksource Washington Scott Kuhta, WSDOC Our public outreach work will continue through the implementation stages of the Housing Action Plan.
+- □ Online Survey: A survey of 19 questions including open-ended and multiple-choice questions, ascertaining demographic information, priorities and concerns, preferences for housing types and alternative approaches, and ideas and contributions, as a way to gauge the community's general posture and invite their collaboration in the development of the HAP.
+We received 165 responses. - □ Open House: A community open house inviting all citizens to come and share their ideas and concerns.
+The meeting included nine attendees representing a diverse range of household types. - □ Walking Tour with Photographs: A tour of neighborhoods and discussion of proposed regulatory changes, including new allowances for infill.
+The tour included nine attendees, also representing a diverse range of household types. - □ Joint City Council and Planning Commission Work shop: Presentation by the consultant of current status of the work and recommended next steps, followed by discussion of priorities, areas of support, areas of concern, and direction for further work.
+The public was also invited to make comments. - □ Advertising: Display ads in the White Salmon Enterprise and Columbia Gorge News. - □ Media Outreach: Announcements on the City's social media sites, and via eblasts.
+Radio interview on the local AM/FM station. - □ Joint City Council and Planning Commission Work shop (TBD): A meeting to present and discuss the preliminary draft Housing Action Plan as well as Housing Needs Assessment, and make preliminary decisions regarding specific actions and follow-ups. - Device the public of the final plan.
+Device the public followed by adoption of the final plan.

+Scott Kuhta, WSDOC June 22, 2023 Page Two Stakeholder groups that have been contacted and invited to participate:

+- □ Affordable / Work Force Housing Advocates

+- □ Builders / Land Use Developers

+- Downtown Business Association

+- $\Box$ Employers

+- $\hfill\square$ Local Media Outlets

+- □ Non-Profit Groups

+- □ Planning Commission Members

+- □ Retirees / Senior Citizens

+- □ School District / Teachers / Education Support Staff

+- □ Worksource Washington

+Our public outreach work will continue through the implementation stages of the Housing Action Plan.
 Please let me know if you have any questions.
-APPENDIX II:

-Community Survey Results
+APPENDIX II: Community Survey Results

 Community Survey Results (English)

 Conducted online in May and June 2023

 Q1.
 Age Range: